ArthurDays/dio/README.md

     ```bash
     python projeto_banco.py
     ```
-4. Siga as instruções do menu interativo no terminal.
+4. Siga as instruções do menu interativo no terminal...

----

 ## 👨‍💻 ArthurDays